Togarashi: Popular Japanese Spice Blend

 When combined, the flavors of the different seeds and peppers integrate to generate an “umami” taste that has a spicy kick, making it the best seasoning for rice bowls, noodles, grilled meats, and fish.

-The mix delivers a quick-hitting heat that dwindles quickly but is quite complex, and the seaweed and orange peel adds hints of tanginess and earthiness.
+The mix delivers a quick-hitting heat that dwindles quickly but is quite complex, and the seaweed and orange peel add hints of tanginess and earthiness.

 What is Shichimi Togarashi used for?

-The spice mix is used in rubs, soups and as salad dressings in addition to rice dishes, udon noodle dishes, soba noodles, shabu shabu hot pots, yakitori, grilled fish, seafood and meat.
+The spice mix is used in rubs, soups and as salad dressings in addition to rice dishes, udon noodle dishes, soba noodles, ramen, shabu shabu hot pots, yakitori, grilled fish, seafood, sushi and meat.
 Nowadays the mix has gained popularity and is also used to season finger foods like French fries, tempuras, rice crackers and prawn crackers.

 The flavoring can be used to top steamed vegetables or even avocado toast or popcorn.
 So, Shichimi Togarashi is a versatile condiment used to season a wide variety of dishes.